janspoerer/janspoerer.github.io/secondbrain.markdown

 Another essential convention is to use [[Evergreen Notes]].
 As the system organizes itself with minimal overhead and scaling costs, notes are meant to last.
 One does not need to delete old notes; one can revisit existing notes to add information and gradually refine low-quality notes as required.

 ## Where Do These Strange Square Brackets Come From?
-Throughout this post, see multiple `[[ ... ]]`-style annotations.
+Throughout this post, you see multiple `[[...]]`-style annotations.
 Those are links to other notes.
 I originally wrote this post directly in my second brain (as any other post on this website) and I intentionally left the square brackets in.

 ## Implementations
 [Obsidian](https://obsidian.md/) is my recommendation.
 It is available on all desktop operating systems.
 Obsidian, however, does not have free built-in backups and versioning.
 I use `git` to version my Obsidian second brain.
 You can also put your Obsidian files in a Google Drive folder, in another folder synced by a cloud provider, buy Obsidian Sync, or get used to `git` (ask me for help).